15+ years • 6,500+ jobs completed • 1,500+ Oklahoma homes served

 How much does heat pump repair cost in Kingfisher Oklahoma?

-I charge a $99 dispatch fee to come out, then a $111 diagnostic to pinpoint exactly what’s wrong.
+I charge a $99 dispatch fee to come out, then a $111 diagnostic to pinpoint exactly what is wrong.
 That $111 gets credited toward the repair if you move forward within 14 days.
-Most heat pump repairs in central Oklahoma run $200 to $900 depending on the part, and I quote everything in writing before I touch a thing.
+Most heat pump repairs in central Oklahoma run $200 to $900 depending on the part.
+Here is a rough breakdown so you know what you are looking at: a run capacitor is usually $150 to $300, a contactor $180 to $350, a defrost board $350 to $600, and a fan motor $400 to $700.
+A reversing valve, which is the part most general techs misdiagnose, runs $600 to $1,200 because it has to be brazed in and the system recharged.
+A refrigerant leak repair depends on where the leak is and how much R-410A the system holds.
+I quote everything in writing before I touch a thing, so there are no surprises on the invoice.

 Why is my heat pump blowing cold air in heat mode?